-The Cyber Technology Program is a full-year program designed to introduce students to programming using the Python language.
-No prior experience is required as students will be taught the necessary basics of Python enabling them to complete the main project.
-This project will involve using creative design, problem-solving skills and the full potential of Raspberry Pi (tiny computers that students can learn to programme through practical projects) to produce a variety of different projects.
-Examples of projects include creating security surveillance systems with face recognition and programming and creating a remote controlled buggy.
+The projects will involve using creative design, problem-solving skills and the full potential of Raspberry Pi (tiny computers that students can learn to programme through practical projects) to produce a variety of different projects.
+Examples of projects include creating security surveillance systems with face recognition (AI) and programming and creating a remote-controlled buggy.
+Incorporated into the program is the various understanding of Artificial Intelligence (AI) and how it is used today in cases as Data Science , Security and Finance.
 This course will include exposure to both computer hardware and software and students will put together solutions that use both.
 Students will also understand 4G and 5G connectivity so that they can build controllers that can wirelessly connect to their proposed projects.